Building Smart with Seismic Requirements for Part 9 Buildings

 Learn about BC Building Code’s (BCBC) 9.23.13 lateral provisions in detail; from braced wall bands, braced wall panels, anchorage to nailing provisions.
 Background information on the provisions will be described in depth.
 Get a glimpse of the upcoming WoodWorks® software that’s designed to show how to comply with BCBC 9.23.13.

-This event is held in collaboration with the Building and Safety Standards Branch, Canadian Wood Council, BOABC, CHBA BC, AIBC, ASTTBC and new home warranty providers.
+This event is held in collaboration with the Building and Safety Standards Branch, Canadian Wood Council, BOABC, CHBA BC, AIBC, ASTTBC, Engineers and Geoscientists BC, and new home warranty providers.

 Jim Baker, Building and Safety Standards Branch is a Building Technologist with over 30 years of industry experience in construction, engineering, architecture, and building regulations.
 Jim has spent the last five years as a Senior Building Codes Administrator with the Building and Safety Standards Branch of the Province of British Columbia.

-Murray Frank, Constructive Home Solutions Inc. is recognized as a premier building science specialist in British Columbia.
-He has been instrumental in developing an understanding of moisture problems, energy performance and sustainability features related to single family and multi-unit residential buildings.
+Murray Frank, Constructive Home Solutions Inc., is a Building Science Specialist and has been instrumental in developing an understanding of moisture problems, energy performance and sustainability features related to single family and multi-unit residential buildings.
 His expertise can also be applied to building envelope concerns related to commercial, industrial and institutional projects.
 Murray is an acclaimed educator in his field and has played a key role in the development and delivery of leading-edge curriculum for the construction industry.

 Robert Jonkman, Canadian Wood Council (CWC) is the Director of Codes and Standards.
 Concentrating on structural engineering, building science, and energy issues, Robert is responsible for CWC’s Publication and Software business centre.
 Robert plays an active role in the development of Codes and Standards with the Canadian Home Builders Association, including the National Building Code Standing Committee on Structural Design (Part 4), and the National Building Code Standing Committee on Housing and Small Buildings (Part 9).